Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-A Dutch tourist crashed a drone into Grand Prismatic Spring in Yellowstone National Park and was fined $3,200.
-This was among the earliest documented NPS drone violation cases and established precedent for significant federal penalties.
+A Dutch tourist crashed a drone into Grand Prismatic Spring in Yellowstone National Park.
+The operator was fined $3,200 for violating the NPS drone ban.
+This was one of the first high-profile drone enforcement actions in a U.S. national park.

 10